phques/Typing/README.md

  + Fixed bug where using a kbd with trueksize < ksize : shifted pos less likely to be moved.
    Actually in some cases, shifted pos where NEVER moved
- + Changed logic about isLegalSwap for keepShiftPairs handling
+ + Changed logic about isLegalSwap for keepShiftPairs handling 2017-05-21
+ + Added variable singleKeySameFinger, which is a percentage of sameFinger cost for same finger on a single key
+ + Fixed printLayoutRaw for 30keys, was not behaving properly with sparse layouts

 ABOUT
 -----